TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 ~~~~~~~~~~~~~~

 Directory :file:`typo3temp/assets/` contains temporary files that should be
 public available.
-This includes generated images and compressed css and
+This includes generated images and compressed CSS and
 JavaScript files.

 .. _directory-var: